SumiSastri/react-basics-to-hooks/docs/testing/what-to-test.md

 8. Data calls
 9. Authentication (user-login-logout-access to parts of the site)
 10. State-management tools/ custom Hooks (not the implementation of these but functionality)

+- test-coverage - making sure 100 percent of the code written is covered with appropriate tests